-The proposed Safari Highlands Ranch (SRH) is located on 1,098 acres of vacant land east of Rancho San Pasqual, northeast of the Rancho Vistamonte Community and just north of the San Diego Zoo Safari Park in unincorporated San Diego County.
+The proposed Harvest Hills project ("Project"), formerly known as Safari Highlands Ranch, is located on 1,098 acres of vacant land east of Rancho San Pasqual, northeast of the Rancho Vistamonte Community and just north of the San Diego Zoo Safari Park in unincorporated San Diego County.
 The project site is within General Plan Specific Plan Area (SPA) #4.
 The proposed project consists of 550 single-family residences, a “Village Core,” open space and trail amenities, and other associated amenities.

 You can learn more about the Project on this webpage; and review the anticipated schedule here.

 How is the City Reviewing the Application: